LumiCtrl : Learning Illuminant Prompts for Lighting Control in Personalized Text-to-Image Models: Introduction

 \section{Introduction}

-With the advent of diffusion models, the text-to-image (T2I) generation has witnessed unprecedented progress, enabling the synthesis of highly realistic and semantically coherent images from natural language text prompts ~\citep{huang2025t2i}.
-These models generate images by gradually denoising a randomly initialized latent representation, conditioned on a given text prompt, through a learned reverse diffusion process.
-Among the most influential architectures in this domain is Stable Diffusion~\citep{esser2024scaling}, a latent diffusion model that leverages a pre-trained autoencoder to operate in a compressed latent space, significantly reducing computational costs while maintaining image fidelity.
-Stable Diffusion has demonstrated state-of-the-art performance in aligning generated imagery with input text prompts, supporting a wide range of applications—from creative design to digital art.
+With the advent of diffusion models, text-to-image (T2I) generation has witnessed unprecedented progress, enabling the synthesis of highly realistic images from natural language text prompts ~\citep{huang2025t2i}.
+These models generate images by gradually denoising a randomly initialized latent representation, conditioned on a text prompt, through a learned reverse diffusion process.
+Among the most influential architectures in this domain is Stable Diffusion~\citep{esser2024scaling}, a latent diffusion model that leverages a pre-trained autoencoder to operate in a compressed latent space, reducing computational costs while maintaining image fidelity.
+Stable Diffusion has demonstrated state-of-the-art performance in aligning generated imagery with text prompts, supporting a wide range of applications ranging from creative design to digital art.

 One of the crucial parameters that content designers like to control in images is the scene illuminant; altering this can greatly impact the mood, atmosphere, and overall attractiveness of the generated image~\citep{ge2025expressive}.
 Popular photo editing software like Photoshop allows users to manipulate scene illuminant using a set of five default options, including \emph{daylight}, \emph{tungsten}, \emph{fluorescent}, \emph{cloudy} and \emph{shade}.
 This precise illuminant control is also highly desirable for image generation\footnote{Note that in image generation we are going in the reverse direction than in post-camera softwares: We introduce an illuminant, not remove it.}.
 However, current diffusion models do not allow for this control, as evident in Fig.~\ref{fig:baseline_comparison}.
 These models struggle in understanding the standard illuminants and their corresponding numerical representations---not because they lack visual knowledge of illumination, but because the standard illuminant terms are not grounded in their text representations.
 Interestingly, we find that the key reason for this failure lies in the text encoder itself: as we demonstrate in Section~\ref{subsec:embedding_analysis}, embeddings for standard illuminant terms like “tungsten” or “6500K” are not semantically grounded---they neither cluster with general lighting concepts (e.g., “warm”, “cool”) nor with their own Kelvin or named counterparts.
 Instead, Kelvin temperature values embed near generic numerals, revealing a fundamental disconnect between linguistic labels and photometric meaning.